Seema Jaswal

+V's first all-female panel for a men's World Cup game with Eni Aluko and Karen Carney.
+In 2021 she presented UEFA Euro 2020 for ITV and joined BT Sport's UEFA Champions League presenting team.
+She subsequently presented the 2023 FIFA Women's World Cup and, with Laura Woods, ITV's coverage of UEFA Women's Euro 2025.

 Early life and education

 Jaswal was born to parents from Uganda and raised in Richmond upon Thames.
 She completed her schooling at Grey Court School and graduated from Royal Holloway, University of London.
 Jaswal says she is enthusiastic about sports, particularly tennis.

 Career

 A sports enthusiast, Jaswal began her career as a runner at Sky Sports as part of the production, which was her springboard to presenting.

 The following year Jaswal presented a host of live events including the Zee Carnival at the Olympia Hall, The Franchise Show for The Business Channel and The Independent Music Show in Camden and worked on projects for MTV and Endemol.
 Jaswal hosted The Entertainment Show, The Voice & Drivetime for Westside Radio.

 Jaswal made her TV debut by presenting CBBC Newsround as Sportsround's roving reporter.

 Jaswal also presented CBBC's Match of the Day Kickabout.
 This role saw her travelling the country and meeting young football stars whilst setting them various challenges.

 In July 2011, Jaswal became co-host to Matthew Wright on The Wright Stuff on Channel 5.

 In 2015 Jaswal relocated to India where she became the face of Indian football for Star Sports presenting the Indian Super League and football show Lets Talk Football.

 In 2016 Jaswal returned to the UK presenting Premier Leagues global content flagship shows Kick Off and Fanzone.

 In 2017 Jaswal returned to Mumbai to host the first ever FIFA football tournament and live draw in India, 2017 FIFA U-17 World Cup for Sony Six.
 2017 also saw Jaswal present the BDO Darts and the Mini Challenge on Channel 4.